This is a list of the items which may be placed in an index file to be processed

 environment variables should be set up before processing this

-document or if the document has a "Include=
+document or if the document has a "Include=" which is the output of

 a program.
 In these cases the filter program or include program